hakkiogretmen/virtual-node-autoscale/README.md

 ## Deploy online-store app

-You will need your Virtual Kubelet node name, external IP address for Ingress, Ingress class name, and decide if you wish to use App Insights to install the online-store app.
+You will need a node name, external IP address for Ingress, Ingress class name, and decide if you wish to use App Insights to install the online-store app.

-### Export Virtual Kubelet node name
+### Export node name
 The app will also install a counter that will get the pod count for the application and provide a metric for pods on Virtual Kubelet and pods on all other nodes.

 ```bash